FAQs you’ve been dying to know the answer to …

 What forms of payment do you take?

-Paypal or all major credit/debit cards (except AMEX) or the good ol’ fashioned folding stuff.
+Paypal or all major credit/debit cards or the good ol’ fashioned folding stuff.

 Do you deliver?

-Yup … if you order paint or other paint related products online then expect to receive your goods within 3-5 days.
+Yup … if you order paint or other paint related products online then expect to receive your goods within 1-3 days or slightly longer if it’s a large stockist order.

 What is your returns policy?